End of Life Liberty Project

 State-Based Laws & Cases Recognizing the Right to Aid-in-Dying

-Cascadia has led the nation in explicitly legalized aid-in-dying through enactment of permissive statutes.
+Cascadia has led the US in explicitly legalized aid-in-dying through enactment of permissive statutes.
 The experience of those states and others in the US have proved that the autonomy of dying patients may be respected without posing harm to vulnerable populations or to the provision of good end-of-life care.

-In 1998 Oregon pioneered implementation of a Death with Dignity Act enacted by voter initiative.
+In 1998 Oregon pioneered implementation of a Death with Dignity Act enacted by voter initiative in 1994.
 The Oregon statute has served as a model for other state statutes, and its implementation has generated abundant evidence about who chooses aid in dying and why.
-As recognized by many medical and health policy organizations, including the American Public Health Association (which carefully reviewed the data available from Oregon where such choice has now been available for more than 18 years), the open practice of aid-in-dying raises the bar for good end-of-life care for all terminally ill patients in Oregon while providing relief to a relatively small number of patients who choose it.
+As recognized by many medical and health policy organizations, including the American Public Health Association (which carefully reviewed the data available from Oregon where such choice has now been available for more than 20 years), the open practice of aid-in-dying raises the bar for good end-of-life care for all terminally ill patients in Oregon while providing relief to a relatively small number of patients who choose it.
 An interesting finding is that a significant percent of patients who obtain the medication are comforted to have it but do not ingest it.
 The open practice supports candid discussion of patient fears, wishes and hopes regarding their dying process, thus improving doctor-patient communication.
 Palliative care and aggressive pain management have been improved.
 Speculation about potential adverse impact on vulnerable populations has been disproved.